All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 However, I do not agree with this.

-The job of the project manager is not an easy one, and he has to deal with many conflicts all the time.
-Moreover, the kind of conflicts that he will face will not all be the same kind, so applying the same technique to all conflicts would not be justified.
+The job of the project manager is not an easy one, and he must deal with many conflicts all the time.
+Moreover, the conflicts he will face will not all be the same kind, so applying the same technique to all conflicts would not be justified.

 The objective of the project manager is to successfully complete the project.